 The Post is a hard turn back towards simplicity, as if to say that simplicity is what the moment calls for.
 As two hours of polished dramaturgy, it moves through the nuances involved: why classified intel is kept, the political calculus when it leaks, the dilemma of news as a commercial business, and the conflicts of interest when beltway media insiders are either starstruck or on a first name basis with the powerful figures they cover.
 (Bruce Greenwood shows up in all-too-brief scenes as Defense Secretary Robert McNamara, to put a human face—culpable, yes, but human—on government secrecy.)
 The film, and its hero's journey for Streep, lets these logistical complexities be processed or fall away until there is only one proper choice left—and only one proper outcome.
 And so the music will swell when the Supreme Court hands down a victory for the First Amendment.
 The music will swell again when Streep, talking to Hanks, but actually talking to the "fake news" crowd, says, "We don't always get it right, we're not always perfect.
 But I think if we just keep on it—that's the job."

 That Spielberg doesn't want this to be seen as divisive does, in fact, make sense.
 The Post is a film that reassures the audience more than it wants to fire us up.
-It stages its intrigue with the kind of fuzzy populist worldview that appeals to our better angels, and then throws in a scene with a cute little girl with a lemonade stand for laughs.
+It stages its intrigue as the kind of fuzzy populist entertainment that appeals to our better angels, and then throws in a scene with a cute little girl with a lemonade stand for laughs.
 Its most insistent political stances are that the press should be free, that it should hold government accountable, and—given just as much focus in the moment of #MeToo—that the contributions of women in male-dominated institutions should be recognized.
 The Post will leave its heroes—simultaneously media legends and all-American folk—in the nostalgic glow of a newspaper printing plant, smiled upon by the Founding Fathers and composer John Williams, with the stage set for Watergate, an even more famous battle that we know "the good guys" will win.

 In other words, if you view The Post as an urgent topical statement about 2017, it confirms mainly that Spielberg is a filmmaker most comfortable expressing himself through myth.
 Spielberg's trips to the past and future, or to extraordinary worlds with impossible creations, far outnumber his films set in the here-and-now.
 As a dedicated Hollywood craftsman, he is not averse to artifice and how it can be layered to make the past feel familiar.
 And most of all in The Post, he has a storytelling sensibility that turns that familiar history into an enclosed parable.
 There is no sense in the film of a larger, chaotic world expanding off-camera or beyond the pure white light streaming through every interior window.
 All we get is what we see, and all we see is what the movie will show.
 The Post briefly takes us to the battlefields of Vietnam, set to Hollywood's nth use of Creedence Clearwater Revival, and with just enough violence to establish stakes without becoming an R-rated movie.
 It takes us to protests as well, where young people wave anti-war signs and sing "A Hard Rain's A-Gonna Fall".
 And none of them, neither soldiers nor hippies, feel like they're drawn from the turbulence of history or of memory.
 Instead, they come from the public imagination—a pageant of extras, fresh from wardrobe.